excelsior-oss/excelsior-jet-maven-plugin/README.md

 * `<version>`*product-version*`</version>` - default is `${project.version}`

-The above parameters are also used by Windows Version Information and Mac OS X bundle configurations.
+The above parameters are also used by Windows Version Information and OS X bundle configurations.

 To further configure the Excelsior Installer setup, you need to add the following configuration section: